JHaddad1998/learningHowToPush/README.md

-This is a trial of how to upload my projects within this project i am making a catalog with ssix functions as well as storing video game titles publishers rating and esrb
+This is a trial of how to upload my projects within this project i am making a catalog with six functions as well as storing video game titles publishers rating and esrb